Step 1: Submission

 Submisison route- E-mailed directly to the REC which approved the trial

 Submission route-CESP & E-mailed directly to the REC which approved the trial

 * If the trial has ended prematurely then a substantial amendment should also be submitted where it is necessary to seek ethical review of related actions such as informing participants and arranging continuing care and follow-up outside the trial.

 Please complete the end of trial notification form which can be found here.

 REC only reports should be submitted directly to the REC by email.

 Step 2: Acknowledgement

-You will receive confirmation that the end of trial declaration has been received.
+You will receive confirmation that the notification has been received.

 Summary of version changes